-Every day at 4pm you can find Top Chef Winner Stephanie Izard at the same place: the Girl & the Goat kitchen, doing a menu tasting with her chef team. a bite of pierogis, an adjustment to the green beans, these simple tweaks are what make the restaurant a hit with diners and Izard's carefully crafted flavors are what keep them coming back again and again.
+Every day at 4pm you can find Chef Stephanie Izard at the same place: the Girl & the Goat kitchen, doing a menu tasting with her chef team.
+A bite of pierogis, an adjustment to the green beans, these simple tweaks are what make the restaurant a hit with diners and Izard's carefully crafted flavors are what keeps them coming back again and again.

 The global flavors of Girl & the Goat are now bottled and ready to help you spice up your every-day routine.
 A few tablespoons of a This Little Goat spice, three to four fresh ingredients, and your on your way to an easy-to-make, sure-to-please meal.